githubtraining/reviewing-a-pull-request/responses/another-one.md

 _instructions for using requires changes_ the broken code will be something easy to spot , alternatively, we can have them enable GitHub pages and be able to use the preview pages option to identify the issue

+1. On the pull request, click **Files changed**.
+1. Hover over the line of code where you'd like to add a comment, and click the blue comment icon.
+1. In the comment window, type your comment.
+When you're done, click **Start a review**.
+If you have already started a review, you can click **Add review comment**.
+  - _Note: Before you submit your review, your line comments are pending and only visible to you.
+You can edit pending comments anytime before you submit your review.
+To cancel a pending review, including all of its pending comments, scroll down to the end of the timeline on the Conversation tab, then click **Cancel review**._
+1. Above the changed code, click **Review changes**.
+1. Type a comment summarizing your feedback on the proposed changes.
+1. Select **Request changes** to submit feedback that must be addressed before the pull request can be merged.
+1. Click **Submit review**.

 ## Requires changes (success)

 Thanks for catching that bug :bug:.
 In my excitement to ship more stuff, I must have made a typo.
 I'm making a change to this branch to fix my mistake.
 Once I've done that, please click **Approve changes**.